 Earning a degree in LLB or LLM is the core and initial process of how to become a judge.
-Many colleges in India that build and train you for being a competent lawyer and judge.
-The following are a list of top law colleges in India:
+Many colleges in India build and train you for being a competent lawyer and judge.
+The following is a list of top law colleges in India:

 - National Law School of India University, Banglore